wallarm/gotestwaf/README.md

         URL to check (default "http://localhost/") --verbose
-        If true, enable verbose logging (default true) --workers int
+        If true, enable verbose logging (default true) --wafName string
+        Name of the WAF product (default "generic") --workers int
         The number of workers to scan (default 200) --wsURL string